The P0302 engine code can cause serious drivability issues, so you’ll need to address the underlying problem (or problems) right away.

 Diagnostic trouble code (DTC) P0302 stands for “Cylinder 2 Misfire Detected.”
 The code indicates that your car’s primary computer, also known as the powertrain control module (PCM), has detected a misfire on cylinder 2.

-A misfire is either incomplete combustion (or the absence of combustion) in one of the engine’s cylinders.
-Combustion, which is a small explosion, takes place when a pressurized air-fuel mixture is ignited inside the engine.
-The combustion event sends the piston moving downward, which, in turn, rotates the crankshaft to create the rotational force needed to put your car in motion.
+A misfire is caused either by incomplete combustion (or the absence of combustion) in one cylinder.
+Combustion is a small explosion that takes place when a pressurized air-fuel mixture is ignited inside the combustion chamber above each piston.
+These explosions are timed very precisely for optimum power and efficiency.
+The combustion event superheats the inert nitrogen (which is 78 percent of the air charge) and the superheated nitrogen expands to drive the piston downward, which applies torque by way of the crankshaft to create the rotational force delivered to the transmission or transaxle, which then applies torque to the drive wheels.

 Code P0302 is part of a series of misfire DTCs that range from P0300 to P0012.
 Each code between P0301 and P0312 indicates a misfire on a particular cylinder.
 For example, code P0301 indicates a misfire on cylinder one and code P0312 indicates a misfire on cylinder 12 (if your car has a 12-cylinder engine).
 Code P0300 is a bit different because it implies a “random misfire” rather than a misfire on a particular cylinder.